steliosbl/N-naive-Bayes/README.md

 # N-naive-Bayes

-This is the implementation for the paper titled: *2NB Revisited: Fairness-aware Naive Bayes for Data with Multiple Sensitive Features*.
+This is the implementation for the paper titled: *Fairness-aware Naive Bayes Classifier for Data with Multiple Sensitive Features*.

 [Link to paper (pre-print)](https://github.com/stelioslogothetis/N-naive-Bayes/blob/main/paper.pdf)